-If there are service hour reductions or temporary site closures, providers must submit for approval from SAPC, with a justification for why such service reductions or closures are necessary.
+If there are service hour reductions or temporary site closures, providers must submit for approval from SAPC, with a justification for why such service reductions or closures are necessary, the plan to resume contracted business hours and how to ensure the ability to continue to provide services, including admitting new patients.
 Providers must submit an electronic letter addressed to Dr. Gary Tsai, Interim Division Director, and emailed to Daniel Deniz at ddeniz@ph.lacounty.gov prior to, or immediately upon changes, that outlines the emergency procedures and duration.
 SAPC's Contract Management and Compliance Unit will reach out to the impacted provider and sites.